Nikon 60mm AF-S Micro-Nikkor Macro Lens

 The Nikkor 50 / 1.4 was great in the bokeh department, but biting sharpness wasn't one of its strengths.

-In purchasing the 60mm AF-S Micro-Nikkor, I was looking for a lens that could deliver excellent sharpness throughout the frame at wide-open aperture of f/2.8 and when stopped all the way down to f/22.
+In purchasing the 60mm AF-S Micro-Nikkor, I was looking for a lens that could yield images with excellent sharpness throughout the frame at wide-open aperture of f/2.8 and when stopped all the way down to f/22.

 I'd say this lens delivers what I want in spades.